Canon 800D vs Nikon Z50

 |17.||Sony A6300||Y||stereo / mono||Y||-||micro||2.0||Y||Y||-|

 The Z50 is a recent model that features in the current product line-up of Nikon.
-In contrast, the 800D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 800D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 800D was succeeded by the Canon 850D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 800D and Z50 can be found, respectively, in the Canon 800D Manual (free pdf) or the online Nikon Z50 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 800D and the Nikon Z50?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.